salvatorespoto/salvatorespoto.github.io/renderloop/content/post/meta-balls/index.md

 --------|-|-|-
 ![One scalar field centered in the origin](one-charge.png) | ![The border isoline of the metaball](one-charge-isoline.png) | ![Two fields summed](two-charges.png) | ![The border isoline of the metaball](two-charges-isoline.png)

-Now we can already give the definition:
+Now we can define the metaball as:

->*The metaball is the portion of the scalar field where its value is above a threshold.*
+>*The portion of the scalar field where its value is above a threshold.*

 Figure 2 shows in blue the pixels with the value of the threshold we choose, this is called an **isoline**.
-All the pixel **inside the isolines** are the metaball.
+All the pixels **inside the isolines** are part of the metaball.

-**Translating** the function a bit on the left and adding another equal on its right (Figure 3), generate a scalar field that is the **sum of both**, and a new isoline.
+**Translating** the function slightly to the left and adding another one equal to it on its right (Figure 3), generate a scalar field that is the **sum of both**, and a new isoline.

-Moving one function respect the other will result in a countinous change of the isolines, that "glue togher" when they came close, as shown in the following shader:
+Moving one function with respect to the other will result in a countinous change of the isolines, which "glue togher" when they came close, as shown in the following shader.

 <p><iframe width="100%" height="360" frameborder="0" src="https://www.shadertoy.com/embed/7tGyDR?gui=true&t=10&paused=false&muted=false" allowfullscreen></iframe><p/>

-Changing the threshold will make the isolines "bigger" or "smaller".

 <br />